melo/alterego/0_RUNNING_ALTER_EGO.md

 It allows you to deploy XMPP-based services that can be controlled using your roster and your buddies presence status.

+Alter Ego is licensed under the Artistic License.

 How to run
 ----------